Tomatotech90/github-contribution-log/README.md

 Reproduced on Ubuntu 24.04 running inside a VMware virtual machine. pwndbg was cloned from the official repository and installed via `./setup.sh`.
 A missing C++ compiler caused the setup to fail initially, resolved by running `apt install -y g++ build-essential` before retrying.

+### Approach

+`/usr/bin/sleep` was chosen as the target binary because it stays alive long enough to inspect memory.
+Binaries without debug symbols cannot use `break main`, so `starti` was used instead to stop at the very first instruction.
+From there, execution needed to advance far enough for TLS to be fully initialized before `tls` and `vmmap` could be run.
+A catchpoint on libc load allowed controlled progression through the dynamic linker initialization.
+Once past that point, `continue` followed by `Ctrl+C` paused the process mid-execution while it was sleeping, at which point TLS was fully initialized and available for inspection.

 ### Steps to Reproduce

 1. Launch GDB targeting `/usr/bin/sleep`: